 Listen to this article

-Dubai is Asia’s equivalent to Hong Kong and relies less on oil production compared to many neighboring countries.
-It’s been a hot-spot for Western celebrities and investors from India, just to mention a few, and seen a big growth in the past decades.
+Dubai is the Middle East’s equivalent to Hong Kong and relies less on oil production compared to many neighboring countries.
+It’s been a hot-spot for foreign investors and seen a great growth in the past decades.

-If you plan to buy real estate in Dubai, it’s important that you know how healthy the market is at the moment, and what you can expect for the year to come.
+If you plan to buy real estate in Dubai, it’s important that you understand how healthy the market is and what you can expect in 2019.

-In this article, I explain where the market stands right now, present data and analysis from previous years, and what my predictions are for 2019.
-Let’s have a look.
+In this article, I explain where Dubai’s real estate market stands right now, present data and analysis from previous years, and share my predictions for 2019.